spectrocloud/librarium/docs/docs-content/vm-management/vm-management.md

 ## Get Started

-To get started with Palette VMO, review the [Architecture](./architecture.md) page to learn about the VMO pack and the different components involved in building a full-fledged VMO solution.
+To get started with Palette VMO, review the [Architecture](./architecture.md) page to learn about the different components involved in building a full-fledged VMO solution.
 Then, review the [Create a VMO Profile](./create-vmo-profile.md) guide to prepare everything you need to deploy your first VMO cluster.

-Then, refer to the [Create and Manage VMs](./create-manage-vm/create-manage-vm.md) section for information on deploying VMs from existing Palette templates and performing standard VM operations.
-Alternatively, review the [Advanced Topics](./create-manage-vm/advanced-topics/advanced-topics.md) section to understand how you can create VM and disk templates, configure the VM resources, and perform other advanced operations.
+Once your VMO cluster is up and running, refer to the [Create and Manage VMs](./create-manage-vm/create-manage-vm.md) section for information on deploying VMs from existing Palette templates and performing standard VM operations.
+Alternatively, review the [Advanced Topics](./create-manage-vm/advanced-topics/advanced-topics.md) section to understand how you can create VM and disk templates, manage the VM resources, and perform other advanced operations.

 Finally, refer to the [Role-based access control (RBAC)](./rbac/rbac.md) section for information on configuring roles and permissions for your VMs.